alphagov/govuk-prototype-kit/docs/documentation/updating-the-kit.md

 To fix this:

 - open a code editor, like Atom
-- from you prototype project folder, open the ‘start.js’ file
+- from your prototype project folder, open the ‘start.js’ file
 - go to the line that starts with: var gulp = spawn
 - replace the entire line with: